Moving Metric Detection and Alerting System at eBay: Approach

 To estimate the $\hat{\mu}$ and $\hat{\sigma}$ for “normal” range, \citet{hampel1974influence} pointed out that mean and standard deviation are sensitive to outliers and \citet{leys2013detecting} suggested using median and median absolute deviation (MAD) as robust replacements, as follow:

 where the robust standard deviation $\hat{\sigma}$ is estimated by scaling MAD with a constant $b$ (commonly set as $1.4826$).

-Especially with our decomposition method, we have the $\hat{\mu} = median(R)=0$ due to the extra added estimated bias by $median(S^{'}-T^f)$.
+Especially with our decomposition method, we set the expected $\hat{\mu} = 0$ to replace the $\hat{\mu} = median(R)$ due to the extra added bias adjustment by $median(S^{'}-T^f)$.
 In our model, the k of the “normal” range can be interpreted as the number of standard deviations away from the prediction ($T+S$).
 With Chebyshev’s Inequality, the “normal” range with $p=0.01$ would be interpreted as at most $1\%$ probability of exceed the range with $k=10$.
 In this case, we identify anomaly if the value is beyond $10$ standard deviation away from prediction.